+using the correlation between neutral--kaon states and the mass eigenstates $|m_i\rangle$, Eq.~(\ref{eq:Kk}).
+Here $\hat{F}_K^\dagger$ is introduced only as part of an operator-level construction of the effective correlator in the underlying flavor space.
+It should not be interpreted as a physical inverse of the hadronization process, which is intrinsically non-unitary in the open-system description.

+The operators $\hat{F}_K$, $\hat{F}_D$ and $\hat{F}_F$ should be understood as effective binary observables defined by experimentally accessible decay channels.
+Because hadronization is an open quantum process, these mappings do not correspond to unitary transformations on a closed two-level system, but are most appropriately interpreted as effective binary positive operator valued measures~(POVMs)~\cite{NielsenChuang2012,Smolinski:2015dpa, Bernabeu:2012au, Benatti:1999gw}.
+The two-level structure used here is an effective description at the level of experimentally accessible observables, and does not imply that the kaon system is a closed qubit.
+This does not affect the operator-algebraic structure underlying the Bell-type inequality being constructed here.

+Finally, while algebraically similar $SU(2)$ structures have been used in meson systems, including kaons~\cite{Chen:2024drt, Bertlmann:2004yg, Bertlmann:2001sk}, the present approach differs both in construction and interpretation.
+In particular, we consider entangled quarks rather than mesons.
+Moreover, interaction channels are identified as measurement operators, yielding a closed set of incompatible observables directly tied to physical processes.
+The resulting Bell-type constraint will be expressed in terms of a measured SM parameter (the Cabibbo angle) and does not rely on oscillatory dynamics such as in $K^0$--$\bar{K}^0$ mixing, but instead on the incompatibility of interaction-defined observables.

-The set of operators $\hat{F}_{ID}$, $\hat{F}_{F}$ and $\hat{F}_{W}$ exactly mimic the measurement outcomes on the mass eigenstates $\{|m_1\rangle,~|m_2\rangle\}$, as the spin operators $\hat{S}_z$, $\hat{S}_x$ and $\hat{S}_\theta$ on the spin states $\{|\uparrow_z\rangle,~|\downarrow_z\rangle\}$.
-Hence we have identified three (SM interactions + mass measurements) flavor operators corresponding to identification, mixing and flip in the spin case, the minimal requirement for the formulation of Bell inequalities.
-We are now in the position of directly applying these flavor operators to an entangled flavor state to test Bell's inequalities for such a system, Eq.~(\ref{eq:bell_original}).
+The measurement outcomes of the set of the flavor operators $\{\hat{F}_{ID},\hat{F}_{F},\hat{F}_{W}\}$ on the mass eigenstates $\{|m_1\rangle,~|m_2\rangle\}$, exactly mimic the outcomes of the spin operators $\{\hat{S}_z, \hat{S}_x , \hat{S}_\theta\}$ on the spin states $\{|\uparrow_z\rangle,~|\downarrow_z\rangle\}$.
+Hence we have identified three (SM interactions + mass measurements) flavor operators corresponding to identification, mixing and flip in the spin case, the minimal requirement for the formulation of Bell-type inequalities.
+We are now in the position of directly applying these flavor operators to an entangled flavor state to test Bell-type inequalities for such a system, Eq.~(\ref{eq:bell_original}).

-Before turning to a detailed flavor example, it is useful to summarize how the different internal quantum numbers discussed above—spin, chirality, and flavor—fit into the general Bell-type framework considered here.
-Table~\ref{tab:comparison} provides a comparative overview of the corresponding binary observables, measurement implementations, and the assumptions required for constructing Bell-type correlators in each case.
-As emphasized in the table, while spin observables admit operational Bell tests with actively chosen settings, chirality and flavor involve interaction-defined measurement contexts and are therefore most naturally interpreted within an operator-level or Gedanken experiment framework.
-This comparison clarifies both the scope and the limitations of Bell-type reasoning across different particle-physics observables.